yukunchen/Terminal/doc/TerminalSettings-spec.md

 ## Abstract

-This spec will outline how various terminal frontents will be able to interact with the settings for the terminal.
+This spec will outline how various terminal frontends will be able to interact with the settings for the terminal.

 ## Terminology
 * **Frontend** or **Application Layer**: This is the end-user experience.
 This